iambaangkok/RootAI/README.md

    1. double click `RootAI.exe`
    2. run via command line `./RootAI.exe`
 3. config file is in `/config/config.yml`, change to match your needs.
+   1. Eyrie is set to be the mcts AI agent
+   2. Marquise is the player
+   3. Eyrie starts first

 ## Controls